Get a bridging loan to buy and renovate a property to sell

 Typically, traditional lenders offer a limited number of financial products that are geared towards only a handful of circumstances.

-The majority of their loan types are well-suited to long-term property ownership, such as residential mortgages.
+Most of their loan types, such as residential mortgages, are well-suited to long-term property ownership.
 Costed over terms of 20 years or more, this type of mortgage finance isn’t suitable for short-term property ownership and funding of projects that require substantial improvement works.

 You’ll find that your type of property doesn’t qualify for their criteria, and you would be faced with hefty early repayment charges of 3% or more if you want to repay the finance within a minimum of two years.

-The greatest profit margins on renovation projects are to be found by buying very rundown properties that don’t attract buyer-interest from owner-occupiers.
+The greatest profit margins on property renovation projects can be found by buying very rundown properties that don’t attract buyer interest from owner-occupiers.

 Often sold at auction, many of these properties will be considered "unmortgageable" by high-street lenders because they fail to meet the criteria of a property that they would be able to sell quickly in order to redeem their loan amount, should the situation arise.